schappim/mBot-Gitbook/section-4-chapter-20-the-distanceproximity-sensor.md

 ### Operation of a distance/proximity sensor

 The proximity sensor allows us to measure the distance between the mBot and an object in front of it.
 The sensor works well in a reasonable distance up to 30 or 40 centimetres.
 The further away you go from the object, the larger the object has to be in order for the sensor to pick up the distance correctly.
-You will find, for example, that a pen might be too small for the sensor to be able to recognize it and to the measure the distance from it.
+You will find, for example, that a pen might be too small for the sensor to be able to recognize it and to measure the distance from it.
 A larger object with a flat surface, like a book, makes a better target for this kind of sensor.
 The principle of operation is the same by which a sonar works for a submarine.
 The sensor contains two main components:

-* the **transmitter **which them emits out a bleep: an ultrasonic sound which is going to reach the object, bounce off it and then come back
+* the **transmitter**, which them emits out a bleep: an ultrasonic sound which is going to reach the object, bounce off it and then come back
-* the **receiver **which listens out for those bounced signals.
+* the **receiver**, which listens out for those bounced signals.

 Internally the sensor will calculate the amount of time that it takes for the signal to travel to the obstacle and then to come back.
-From that information, it will produce out the distance in centimeters or inches, or a measuring unit which you can control.
+From that information, it will work out the distance in centimetres or inches, or a measuring unit which you can control.

 ### Programming the sensor

 Let's create a new project in order to see how the ultrasonic distance sensor works: File &gt; New

 As always, we start by placing the mBot program header on the canvas.
-Next, we drag and drop a "ultrasonic sensor ... distance" on the canvas.
+Next, we drag and drop an "ultrasonic sensor ... distance" on the canvas.
 We will notice that this block does not have the indentation that allows it to connect to the mBot program header block.

 Blocks with rounded corners, like this one, are meant to return a value.
 One way to use such a block is to place it within a "set variable" block, assigning the returned value to some variable.